jdevfullstack-tutorials/what-is-github/README.md

-`commit` - it is a revision or an individual change to a file including deletions or deleting the file.
+`commit` - it is a revision or an individual change to a file including word deletions or deleting the file/s.

 for the complete list here is the
 link: